District to welcome new teachers today

-SEBRING — The School Board of Highlands County will have its New Teacher Orientation today and tomorrow at Hill-Gustat Middle School.
+SEBRING — The School Board of Highlands County will continue its New Teacher Orientation today at Hill-Gustat Middle School.

 The annual event provides information and a meet and greet for brand new teachers, those who have transferred to the Highlands District and those who made a career change to become a teacher.